venus-lang/venus_old/docs/reference/basic-types.md

   print(e)
 }

-val array arr = elems // tuple are implicitly convertable to array so you can use it just like it is an array.
+val arr array[int] = elems // tuple are implicitly convertable to array so you can use it just like it is an array.

 val pair = (1, "b") // type: std.tuple[int, string]